ClearBlade/clearblade-java-sdk/README.md

 ## Initialization

-Authentication is the very first and crucial step in using the ClearBlade Java API for your application.
-You will not be able to access any features of the ClearBlade platform without Authentication.
+Initialization is the very first and crucial step in using the ClearBlade Java API for your application.
+You will not be able to access any features of the ClearBlade platform without initialization.

 You will need to import the following packages in your java file: